California bill to expand gun-takeaway law advances to governor's desk

 The expansion bill sponsored by Assemblyman Phil Ting, D-San Francisco, now heads to Gov. Jerry Brown, who vetoed a similar proposal in 2016, one that Ting filed following a mass shooting in San Bernardino, the Huffington Post reported.

-Brown said it was “premature to enact a further expansion," the report said.
+Brown said then it was “premature to enact a further expansion," the report said.
+It was not immediately clear whether the governor would sign the latest bill, according to the Chronicle.

 “This is about getting guns out of the hands of the wrong people," Ting said.